 Larger Roofs lack solar

 While plenty of house roofs have solar, many larger roofs go without.
 Only 5.221MW of solar has been installed on sites classed as ‘commercial or industrial’ – or 205 buildings.
 It is blindingly obvious to anyone with even a passing interest in renewables that there is a great deal of empty rooftops; the FIT system has largely failed to movitate these rooftop owners to get PV up there.
+Anyway, before you get PV you should get your roof inspected.
+Check out tips for knowing when to schedule a roofing inspection call.

 (As an aside – I brought this up with then energy secretary Greg Clark when he visited BEC in 2013.
 He waved it off saying Feed in Tariff rates were ‘sufficient’.
 Not sufficient enough to incitivise large roof owners then – or now, as the figures clearly show.
 A more practical approach might be to offer reduced business rates for those hosting solar, something particularly viable since the end of FITs is now in sight, removing obstacles around state aid rules).